huntse/uncarved/content/articles/hammerspoon.md

 an external monitor?
 (Sure) I've now also got it so I can do almost all window movement and resizing via the keyboard.

-Any case, my full config is [here.][4]
+Any case, my full config is unavailable right now but I'll try to get it back when my personal mac is brought back to life.
 Feel free to take from it anything that's usable.
 The grid resizing thing has a minor bug that I've not been annoyed enough to fix yet, where on certain sizes of monitor it doesn't realise your window is on at the bottom, so you need to move it